robertjbowen/pandas-challenge/README.md

 # pandas-challenge

 This project was to manipulate Pandas Data Frames using Jupyter Notebook to analyze the purchasing data from a fantasy game called Heroes of Pymoli.
-The game is a free to play online, but encourages players to purchase online items to enhance their playing experience.
+The game is free to play online, but encourages players to purchase online items to enhance their playing experience.

 ### Documents in this repository are: